rohintangirala/emoji-socket-chat/README.md

 # emoji-socket-chat
 Chat app with emoticon to emoji conversion

-Built with Node.js, Socket.IO, and React
+Built with Node.js, Socket.IO, React, and Bootstrap